Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 #### **Instructions for exploration:**
 If you would like to see how the core algorithms in the paper work, please go to the folder **"*Core Algorithms and Examples*"**.
 If you would like to run through analysis from scratch (from raw PSG data to the end results), you can go to **"*Process Codes (NoData)*"**.
 If you would like to see figures replicated, please go to **"*Final Plot codes*"**.
 The other folders document the data and revision analysis codes.

+## Revision Notes May-2025

+There were two types of analysis during revision.
+The biggest revision was adding features, where the added feature codes are inside a specific folder, "Revision analysis (add features)".
+The other analyses were either revising original results (replacing previous files) or were new results directly added to the analysis folders.

 ## Folder details